batinmustu/function-handler/README.md

 ```

 ## handle(data, container tag)
-The purpose of this method is to save containers with functions by tag.
+The purpose of this method is to handle data by container.

 **Example**
 ```php